paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC_cfg/best_practice.md

 +++

 ## best practice
-Here you can find some best practice configurations for common usecases.
+Here you can find some best practice configurations for common use cases.
 * Macros
 * MSI include, substitute
 * Printouts
 * Description

-The complete examples with starup files can be found [here](https://github.com/paulscherrerinstitute/ecmccfg/tree/master/examples/PSI/best_practice)
+The complete examples with startup files can be found [here](https://github.com/paulscherrerinstitute/ecmccfg/tree/master/examples/PSI/best_practice)

 ### macros
 Use of macros makes the code more generic.
 When loading a PLC file with "loadPLCFile.cmd", custom macros can be defined in "PLC\_MACROS":